-Only a few types of spiders have fangs long enough to penetrate human skin and venom strong enough to hurt humans.
-In the United States, these include the black widow spider and the brown recluse spider.
+Worldwide only a few species of spiders have fangs long enough to penetrate human skin and venom strong enough to hurt humans.
+Among these are widow spiders, with about 30 species, and recluse spiders, with more than 140 species worldwide.

 Typically, a spider bite looks like any other bug bite — a red, inflamed, sometimes itchy or painful bump on your skin — and may even go unnoticed.
 Harmless spider bites usually don't produce any other symptoms.

 Widow spider bites

-Signs and symptoms of a black widow spider bite may include:
+Signs and symptoms of a widow spider bite can include: